khanhvierus/Sales-Data-Analysis-Insights-using-Excel/README.md

 •	Control shipping costs and evaluate the effectiveness of delivery methods.

 •	Compare employee performance over the years.
+### Data and tools used:
+- Sales dataset which is available in file [Main_book.xlsx](Main_book.xlsx) and Shipping cost dataset to combined with which is [shipping cost - standard data.xlsx](shipping cost - standard data.xlsx)
+- Microsoft Excel : Power query , Pivot table , Charts
 ### Questions :
 #### Executive View:
 1. Contribution of product categories in sales % ?